 The IT industry in India is a key part of the country’s economy.
-In 2013, information technology and its various subsectors represented 8 percent of the nation’s overall GDP, making it the fifth largest industry in India.
-In the 2014/15 financial year alone, the IT industry in India generated an annual revenue of around 120 billion U.S. dollars, a significant increase from around 60 billion U.S. dollars in 2008/09.
-Of this revenue in 2015, the majority, 98.1 billion U.S. dollars, was generated in exports while domestic revenue totaled more than 20 billion U.S. dollars.
+In 2017, information technology and its various subsectors represented almost eight percent of the nation’s overall GDP.
+In financial year 2019, this industry in India generated an annual revenue close to 180 billion U.S. dollars, a significant increase from the generated revenue ten years ago.
+A majority of this revenue was generated in exports while domestic revenue totaled to less than 50 billion U.S. dollars for the mentioned period.

-As the IT industry in India continues to increase, end-user spending on the market is also forecast to rise, albeit slowly.
-IT end-user spending in the country stood at 67.4 billion U.S. dollars in 2013 and this figure is projected to hit 79 billion U.S. dollars by the end of 2016.
-About a third of this spending in 2016 will be in the devices market, with telecommunications services accounting for another third - approximately 29 billion U.S. dollars.
+As the industry in the south Asian continued to flourish, end-user spending on the market also increased, albeit slowly.
+IT end-user spending in the country stood at around 67 billion U.S. dollars in 2013 but has decreased considerably and is estimated to reach a value of around 17 billion U.S. dollars in 2020.
+About a third of this spending in 2019 was estimated to be in the devices market, with telecommunications services accounting for another third.

 Some of the biggest IT service providers in India include IBM and HP, as well as Indian-based companies, Wipro and Tata Consultancy Services (TCS).
-Overall, in 2013, the IT industry in India provided direct employment to 3 million people and indirect employment to almost 10 million.
-Of these employees, over 275,000 worked for TCS and a further 156,700 worked at Infosys, based in Bangalore.
-TCS is the largest India-based IT services company with its revenue reaching 979 billion Indian rupees in 2015 (roughly 14.5 billion U.S. dollars).
-This ranks it as one of the world’s largest IT services providers, by revenue.
+Overall, in 2017, the industry provided direct employment to almost four million people and indirect employment to more than ten million.
+Of these employees, over 420,000 worked for TCS and more than 228,000 worked at Infosyswhich is based in Bangalore.
+TCS revenue reached almost 1.5 trillion Indian rupees in 2019, making it the largest India-based IT services company that year.
+This ranks it as one of the world’s largest IT services providers.

 This text provides general information.
 Statista assumes no